Brad Gillings, Founder & Director

 Brad Gillings, founder and director of Youth International, began creating the program in 1995 and led its first team on a ten month around-the-world learning adventure through Asia and Africa in 1997.

 Much of his time over the past twenty five years has been spent in Asia, Africa, and South America, where he has been active on the cutting edge of alternative learning, community volunteering, and world travel.
-This includes his eighteen years with Youth International and, before that, his work with the world renowned experiential education, community service and performing organization Up With People, and with several private ventures.
+This includes his twenty years with Youth International and, before that, his work with the world renowned experiential education, community service and performing organization Up With People, and with several private ventures.
 Brad was also a leader with the US National Service program AmeriCorps.

 As a former consultant for the US National Crime Prevention Council, Brad has conducted workshops to train leaders from a spectrum of community service programs across the United States.
 He has also taught at the high school level in the United States, Canada, and Japan.